Jefferson Theater (Virginia)

 The Jefferson Theater, a former movie palace, is a performing arts venue located at 110 East Main Street in Charlottesville, Virginia, and is the centerpiece of the Historic Downtown Mall.

 Built in 1912, this combination vaudeville house/cinema is one of the major performing venues in Charlottesville.
-Operated most recently as one of the dollar theaters, it is currently owned by Coran Capshaw, who oversaw restoration which has now been completed.
+Operated most recently as one of the dollar theaters, it is currently owned by Coran Capshaw, who oversaw restoration which commenced in the spring of 2006.
+The theater reopened in November 2009.

 It was designed by architect C.K.
 Howell, who also designed the November Theatre in nearby Richmond, Virginia.

-Before closing for renovations in the spring of 2006, one of the final performances was a concert by the Charlottesville-based bluegrass band, King Wilkie.
+It has a total capacity of 750 seats.